alexandreatlima/alexandreatlima/README.md

 I'm a backend, frontend and mobile developer.

 ### Projects:
-If wanna see my jobs, take a look at this projects:
+If wanna see my work, take a look at this projects:

 ### Main Stack: